kaminiyuvaraju/kaminiyuvaraju/README.md

 # Kamini Yuvaraju

-Hi, I'm **Kamini Yuvaraju** — Aspiring Software Engineer with strong foundations in Python, Machine Learning, and Web Development.
+Hi, I'm **Kamini Yuvaraju** — Software Engineer with strong foundations in Python, Machine Learning, and Web Development.
 🎯 GATE 2025 Qualified in Data Science and AI.
 Passionate about solving real-world problems using scalable, intelligent solutions.

 ---